felipegenef/AWS-EC2-WOL-Proxy/README.md

 ## Usage

 - Clone/fork this package;
-- Give it a like 😆🧐;
+- Give it a star 😆🧐;
 - customize this script on the turn on/off EC2s.
   <img src="/assets/uncomment1.png" />
   <img src="/assets/uncomment2.png" />